Have you ever had smoked pork loin?

-This smoked pork loin recipe produces an end product that is full of flavor with every juicy bite.
+This recipe produces an end product that is full of flavor with every juicy bite.

 Smoked Pork Loin Brine

-One of the keys to making a delicious smoked pork loin is a good brine.
-Just like smoked pork chops, the difference between good and great is the brine.
+One of the keys to making a delicious loin is a good brine.
+Just like smoked chops, the difference between good and great is the brine.

-The pork loin doesn’t have to sit in the brine for too long either.
-If you’re going to prepare the pork loin for dinner, place it in this simple smoked pork loin brine in the morning.
+The loin doesn’t have to sit in the brine for too long either.
+If you’re going to prepare it for dinner, place in this simple brine in the morning.
 6-12 hours is more than enough time for the brine to work its magic.